mangapress/mangapress/readme.txt

 * Added Calendar template tag for comics
 * Added filter for changing Comic post-type front slug (defaults to `comic`)
 * Fixed missing "No comics" message for Latest Comic page.
+* Updated and fixed loading of Spanish Language files

 == Changelog ==
 = 2.9 =